ansible/awx/docs/prompting.md

 In the case of workflow nodes and schedules, the prompted fields are saved directly on the model.
 Those models include Workflow Job Template Nodes, Workflow Job Nodes (a copy of the first), and Schedules.

+The many-to-many `credentials` field differs from other fields because they are managed through a sub-endpoint relative to the node or schedule.
+This relationship contains the _additional_ credentials to apply when it spawns a job.

 Jobs, themselves, have a configuration object stored in a related model, and only used to prepare the correct launch-time configuration for subsequent